bashwork/mamba/doc/sphinx/source/statistics.rst

 * number of items ever in the queue
 * current size of queue persistence log
 * numer of total expired items
-'''

-class Statistics(dict):
-    '''
-    A helper object to give us property access to the statistics for the mamba server.
-    '''

-    def __setattr__(self, key, value):
-        ''' Overload to give use property access to dictionary

-        :param key: The key to set a value at
-        :param value: The value to set at key
-        :return: void
-        '''
-        self.__setitem__(key, value)

-    def __getattr__(self, key):
-        ''' Overload to give use property access to dictionary

-        :param key: The key to retrieve the value at
-        :return: The value at the given key
-        '''
-        return self.get(key, 0)